are-we-gfx1100-yet/are-we-gfx1100-yet.github.io/content/post/deep-floyd/index.md

 ---
-title: Run deep-floyd/IF on RX 7900 XTX
+title: Run deep-floyd/IF on RX 7900 XTX (out of maintenance)
 date: 2023-05-17
 image: images/showcase/if_stage_III.png
 tags: